mendoza/mendoza/README.md

 I love all kind of programs, from low level C to high level JS so I have some random projects on here, but feel free to explore.

-- 🔭 I’m currently working on Small Firebase for inside projects at @sinewtech
+- 🔭 I’m currently working on [Lempira](https://github.com/mendoza/lempira-web-app)
-- 🌱 I’m currently learning Go
+- 🌱 I’m currently learning SvelteKit
-- 💬 Ask me about MERN stack
+- 💬 Ask me about Pocket Base & SvelteKit
 - 😄 Pronouns: He / Him

 ##### Some of the technologies I have worked with